 It is firstly associated with Hemingway and displays his writing studio.
 And the second reason was the Hemingway cats.

 These cats are special as they have six toes on each paw instead of five paws.
 Today, there are almost 40 to 50 cats in the Hemingway house, and half of them are polydactyl.

 There is a legend that tries to answer this special availability of these special cats here.
 According to it, once a ship captain gifted Hemingway with a cat which is a polydactyl cat.

 Hemingway named it Snowbell.
 And it is said that these cats are descendants of the same cat Snowbell, so they have their genes and six toes in the front paws like it.

-You can see everything part of the house, including the garden and pool area.
-But the writing studio or the second level of the Hemingway house is closed for visitors.
-You can see it only through the screen.
+You can see every part of the house, including the garden and pool area.
+But the writing studio or the second level of the Hemingway House is closed to visitors, you can see it only through the screen.

 If you are a big fan of Hemingway’s writings, then a visit to the Hemingway House is a must for you.

 In Hemingway’s house, you can witness the journey of a legendary novelist who, with his writing style, changed the world of literature forever.